bmolnar91/workbook/module_web_with_python.md

 #### What is TCP/IP?
 What layers does it define, what are they responsible for?

-TCP/IP, or the Transmission Control Protocol/Internet Protocol, is a suite of communication protocols used to interconnect network devices on the internet.
+**TCP/IP**, or the **Transmission Control Protocol/Internet Protocol**, is a suite of communication protocols used to interconnect network devices on the internet.
 TCP/IP can also be used as a communications protocol in a private network (an intranet or an extranet).

 Application layer:

-Provides applications with standardized data exchange.
-Its protocols include the Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), Post Office Protocol 3 (POP3), Simple Mail Transfer Protocol (SMTP) and Simple Network Management Protocol (SNMP).
+- Provides applications with standardized data exchange.
+Its protocols include:
+  - **HTTP** (**Hypertext Transfer Protocol**)
+  - **FTP** (**File Transfer Protocol**)
+  - **POP3** (**Post Office Protocol 3**)
+  - SMTP (Simple Mail Transfer Protocol)
+  - SNMP (Simple Network Management Protocol)

 Transport layer:

-Responsible for maintaining end-to-end communications across the network.
+- Responsible for maintaining end-to-end communications across the network.
 TCP handles communications between hosts and provides flow control, multiplexing and reliability.
 The transport protocols include TCP and User Datagram Protocol (UDP), which is sometimes used instead of TCP for special purposes.

 Network layer:

-Also called the internet layer, deals with packets and connects independent networks to transport the packets across network boundaries.
-The network layer protocols are the IP and the Internet Control Message Protocol (ICMP), which is used for error reporting.
+- Also called the _internet layer_, deals with packets and connects independent networks to transport the packets across network boundaries.
+- The network layer protocols are:
+  - **IP** (**Internet Protocol**)
+  - ICMP (Internet Control Message Protocol), which is used for error reporting

 Physical layer:

-Consists of protocols that operate only on a link -- the network component that interconnects nodes or hosts in the network.
-The protocols in this layer include Ethernet for local area networks (LANs) and the Address Resolution Protocol (ARP).
+- Consists of protocols that operate only on a link -- the network component that interconnects nodes or hosts in the network.
+- The protocols in this layer include:
+  - **Ethernet** for local area networks (LANs)
+  - ARP (Address Resolution Protocol)

 #### What’s the difference between TCP and UDP?

 TCP is a connection-oriented protocol and UDP is a connection-less protocol.

 TCP establishes a connection between a sender and receiver before data can be sent.
 UDP does not establish a connection before sending data.

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?